-Tangible Assets or hard assets are very crucial for carrying business operations.
+Tangible Assets or hard assets are very crucial for carrying out business operations.
 They are the main type of assets for any company that one can easily understand and value.
 Usually, they are physical assets that one can see and touch.
 Their most significant distinguishing factor is that they have a clear purchase value or acquisition cost.

-A few examples are land, properties, machinery, furniture, equipment and more.
+A few examples are land, properties, machinery, furniture, equipment, and more.
 One can quickly know the value of tangible assets a company has by going thru the balance sheet.

 A company with high Capex would have more hard assets on its balance sheet.
-A few examples of such companies are car manufacturers, oil and gas companies and more.
-On the other hand, service companies, such as Microsoft, will have fewer hard assets.
+A few examples of such companies are car manufacturers, oil and gas companies, and more.
+On the other hand, service companies, such as Microsoft will have fewer hard assets.

 Tangible assets can either be current or long-term.
 Some existing hard assets may lack a physical onsite presence.
 However, such assets do have a definite transaction value.
-Some examples of hard current are cash, accounts receivable, investments and more.
+Some examples of hard current are cash, accounts receivable, investments, and more.

 On the balance sheet, we show the tangible assets at the cost.
 Depreciation reduces the value of long-term hard assets over time.